-Thank you to School Improvement Liverpool and Headteachers of Liverpool for the development of resources and documentation.
+Thank you to the parents, SENCOS, headteachers and School Improvement Liverpool for the development of resources and contribution to this document.

 Assess

 The class or subject teacher, working with the SENCO, should establish a clear analysis of the pupil's needs.
 This is a prerequisite of planning effective teaching and developing provision targeted at specific needs.